What Is Passive Solar Heating?

 There are ways to employ passive solar heating strategies in an existing building.
 Although specific renovations will vary from property to property, popular passive solar heating retrofit projects include improvements to a home’s insulation, windows or overall energy efficiency.
 Almost always, however, it's easier to apply passive solar heating techniques to new construction.

-What are the disadvantages to passive solar heating?
+What are the disadvantages of passive solar heating?

-Passive solar heating systems are reliant on the weather, limiting a homeowner’s complete control of regulating interior temperatures.
+Passive solar heating systems rely on the weather, limiting a homeowner’s complete control over interior temperature regulation.
 Winter days without enough sunlight may lead to colder conditions in the home.
 Then, during hotter seasons, passive systems need to employ smart protection.
-“Design is critical, because if you just put a mass of glass windows on the south side of your home, it’s liable to overheat, like a car on a hot day in the sun,” explained Orzech.

 Does passive solar heating work in winter?

 Passive solar heating systems are almost always designed to work best in winter, when heat is needed most.
-By letting in and capturing more direct light from the lower winter sun, a passive solar home is still very effective when outside temperatures are cooler, given you have well-insulated walls.
+By letting in and capturing more direct light from the lower winter sun, a passive solar home remains very effective when outside temperatures are cooler, provided you have well-insulated walls.

 Bottom line

 Passive solar heating is a lot less complicated than it may seem.
-If you’re building a home with passive solar heating components, such as large windows, heavy insulation and concrete or brick walls, it may increase construction costs, but you'll be able to minimize energy usage and save money on ongoing monthly energy expenses over the long term.
+If you’re building a home with passive solar heating components, such as large windows, heavy insulation, and concrete or brick walls, it may increase construction costs, but you'll be able to minimize energy use and save money on monthly energy expenses over the long term.

 Article sources